Santosasantos/B5-Assignment1/README.md

   - You need to create union or intersection types
   - You're working with function types or tuple types
   - You need to use mapped or conditional types
-  - You want to ensure your type definition cannot be modified through declaration merging

 ## Union and Intersection Types: Combining Types for Flexibility